50 Ding3 鼎

 The 1st line

-Text: The legs of Ding (the caldron) are upturned; it is instrumental in removing stagnation.
-To acquire a concubine is for begetting a son; (this is of) no fault (or calamity).
+The toes (趾) of Ding (the caldron) are upturned; it is instrumental in removing stagnating stuff.
+To acquire a concubine is for begetting a son, which is of no fault (or calamity).

-Commentary on the image: The legs of Ding (the caldron) are upturned, which doesn”¦t defy (rationality); it is instrumental in removing stagnation, by virtue of which (it is able) to follow nobility.
+Commentary on the image: The toes of Ding (the caldron) are upturned, which doesn’t defy rationality; it is instrumental in removing stagnating stuff, by virtue of which it is able to follow nobility.